descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 }
 ```

-According to this proposal, `ref2pointer({2, 4})` would undergo implicit `static storage duration` so that expression would not dangle.
-The variable would dangle if initialized with the expression `ref2pointer(x_factory(4, 2))` when the scope is bound to the containing statement.
+According to this proposal, `ref2pointer({2, 4})` would undergo implicit `constant initialization` so that expression would not dangle.

+The variable `x` would dangle if initialized with the expression `ref2pointer(x_factory(4, 2))` when the scope is bound to the containing statement.
 The variable would also dangle if initialized with the expression `ref2pointer(x_factory(4, 2))` when the scope is bound to the containing block.
 The variable would NOT dangle if initialized with the expression `ref2pointer(x_factory(4, 2))` when the scope is bound to the lifetime of the variable to which the temporary is assigned, in this case `x`.

 Extending the lifetime of the temporary to be the lifetime of the variable to which it is assigned is not unreasonable for C++.
 Matter of fact it is already happening but the rules are so restrictive that it limits its use by many programmers as the following examples illustrate.